truben5/CretaceousPark/README.md

 Getting Started:
     1. Make sure that you have Git installed on your machine
     2. Go to the github page and click on the fork button at the top right of the screen.
     (This will make an instance of the repo under your account.)
     3. On the new instance click the green code button on the right and copy the url that pops up
     3. Open Command Window and navigate to directory you wish to store this project.
 Enter in Command Window: git clone <copied-url>

 This should create your branch of the project and update GitLab with it

 Saving Work:
-    1. Open Command Window and navigate to directory with project in it.
+    1. Open Command Window and navigate to project directory.
     2. Enter in Command Window: git add .
     3. Enter in Command Window: git commit -m <Message for commit>
     4. Enter in Command Window: git push